KalvenDebig/kalven-pet-clinic/README.md

 * @Future - checks if date is in future
 * @FutureOrPresent - Checks if date is present or in future
 * @Pattern - checks against RegEx pattern
-* @Not Empty - chekcs if value is not null nor empty (whitespace characters or empty collection)
+* @Not Empty - checks if value is not null nor empty (whitespace characters or empty collection)
 * @NonBlank - checks string is not null or not whitespace characters
 * @Email - checks if string value is an email address